Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Experiments

-To fairly compare with other methods, we first rescale the Rashomon set approximated by baselines to have the same volume as our $\hat{R}$.
-Then, we sample 10,000 points from our $\hat{R}$ and rescaled baseline Rashomon sets, calculate their loss and estimate the precision.
+We will develop some natural baselines to compare to.
+For fair comparison, we rescale the Rashomon set approximated by baselines to have the same volume as our $\hat{R}$.
+Then, we sample 10,000 points from our $\hat{R}$ and the rescaled baseline Rashomon sets, calculate their loss, and estimate precision.

-One baseline is using the hessian initialization of $\Q$, i.e. $\H/(2(\theta-\L(\w^*)))$, denoted as ``hessian'' in our comparison.
+One baseline is using our Hessian initialization of $\Q$, i.e., $\H/(2(\theta-\L(\w^*)))$, denoted as ``hessian'' in our comparison.
 Another baseline is to use the identity matrix to approximate $\Q$, i.e., the approximated set is a sphere.
 Another type of baseline comes from fitting GAMs on bootstrap sampled subsets of data.
-We thus get coefficient vectors from two different methods (logistic regression and EBMs, \citealt{lou2013accurate}, fitted on the same support set) on many subsets of data.
-This approach only samples a finite set of coefficient vectors rather than producing a closed infinite set such as an ellipsoid, and therefore its volume is not measurable.
+For a fixed support set, we calculate coefficient vectors from two different methods (logistic regression and EBMs \cite{lou2013accurate}) on many subsets of data.
+This approach samples only a finite set of coefficient vectors rather than producing a closed infinite set such as an ellipsoid, and therefore its volume is not measurable.
 Thus, we use optimization to find the minimum volume ellipsoid that covers most coefficient vectors.
-This is the MVEE problem \citep{todd2007khachiyan}; more details are provided in Appendix \ref{app:precision_volume}.
+This is the MVEE problem \cite{todd2007khachiyan}; more details are provided in Appendix \ref{app:precision_volume}.
 Sampling from the posterior distribution of a Bayesian model is also a way to get many different GAMs.
 We tried Bayesian logistic regression (using Hamiltonian Monte Carlo), but it is too slow ($\geq$6 hours) to converge and produce enough samples to construct the minimum volume ellipsoid.
 So we did not include this baseline.